 My mom makes a fantastic lasagna.
 It has been my favorite since I was knee-high to a grasshopper (a little kid, that is!).
 We make it often, though we do make a slightly different version.
-Usually we bake it in the oven, but this time we decided to make the lasagna in smaller pans and ‘bake’ them in the Char-Broil Big Easy.
+Usually we bake it in the oven, but this time we decided to make mini lasagna on the Char-Broil Big Easy using smaller pans.
 The results were amazing.
 Fantastic mini lasagna, hot and bubbly in no-time, ready to devour!

 We used a bunk bed basket to make 4 mini lasagnas at a time.
 They cooked evenly and quickly.

 We used these disposable aluminum pans.
 Leftovers can be wrapped in foil and kept in the freezer.

 1poundfresh buffalo mozzarella torn into chunks, or use shredded